Sreeniatvz/OneAPIGuidelines/README.md

 ## Guidelines

 This document provides standards, guidelines and examples for Verizon One API platform Web APIs, encouraging consistency, maintainability, and best practices across applications.
-We want our APIs aim to balance a truly RESTful API interface with a positive developer experience.But at the end of the deveopers have Power of Choice.
+We want our APIs aim to balance a truly RESTful API interface with a positive developer experience.
+But at the end of day the deveopers have Power of Choice.

 When we ask API who are you?.
 I am sure any API answer to your question saying that I am best integrator and I make magic happen.